 Our course instructors have all worked in veterinary clinics, and can bring their “real life” experiences to the classroom.
 Upon completion of the course, students are prepared to sit for the Approved Veterinary Assistant certification exam to earn the AVA credential.

 We make it easy for you to succeed in the Veterinary Assisting program.
 We offer both daytime and nighttime classes and offer financial aid to qualified students.
 To prepare students for a rewarding veterinary career, the Veterinary Assisting program includes a Fear Free Certification, designed to help veterinary professionals get rid of fear, anxiety and stress in the workplace and create a more rewarding veterinary experience for all involved.
 To be eligible to take the Veterinary Assisting program at Caris College, prospective students need to be at least 18 years old and a high school graduate or the equivalent.

-If you’re looking for a veterinary assisting school and an exciting career, take a look at what Caris College offers.
+If you’re looking for a veterinary assisting school and a career, take a look at what Caris College offers.
 To learn more contact us here or call 812-952-9791.